Rating scales

 Cosmetic Procedure Screening Scale (COPS) or Body Image Questionnaire

-The Cosmetic Procedure Screening Questionnaire (COPS) (or also called the Body Image Questionnaire in non-cosmetic settings) is designed to screen for Body Dysmorphic Disorder.
-It can also be used as an outcome measure in the treatment of BDD.
+The Cosmetic Procedure Screening Questionnaire (COPS) (also called the Body Image Questionnaire in non-cosmetic settings) is designed to screen for Body Dysmorphic Disorder.
+It is used as an outcome measure in the treatment of BDD.
 There are two versions.

-Download the weekly BIQ as used in IAPT
+Download the weekly BIQ as used in the NHS Talking Therapies.

-2) A 10 item version used for assessment in specialist service in which the first item is disregarded in the scoring.
+2) A 10 item version used for assessment in a specialist service in which the first item is disregarded in the scoring.
 Items 2, 3 and 5 are reverse scored.
 The total scores range from 0 to 72 with a higher score reflecting greater impairment and symptoms of BDD.
-The scores for caseness and reliable change are the same as the for the weekly version.
-Our group is currently evaluating a version for adolescents.
+The scores for baseness and reliable change are the same as the for the weekly version.
+The factor structure of the COPS has been examined in both adult clinical and community samples, finding evidence for its one-dimensionality (i.e., single factor structure).
+There is also a version for adolescents (Blacker et al, 2024; Schneider et al, 2018) .
+There is an Arabic, Greek and Polish translated versions.
 The BIQ/COPS can be used without my permission so long as you cite it in any publication.

 The longer adult BIQ/ COPS used for assessment